Attending a Legislative Breakfast

 Legislative breakfasts are laid-back, informal affairs that allow library teachers and library users to strengthen their relationships with legislators and showcase the important work that they do on behalf of local constituents.
 Legislative breakfasts are held throughout the state by both public, school, and academic libraries Local advocacy groups and committees organize breakfasts.
 The Massachusetts Library Association (MLA) provides resources and support and hosts a calendar of breakfasts.
 Breakfasts typically take place from 8-9am on Fridays, during the months of January-March.

-The 2019 Breakfasts are completed.
-We'll post a LINK for upcoming breakfasts in 2020.
+Here's a LINK for upcoming breakfasts in 2020.

 MSLA's talking points for 2019 are to support implementation of the recommendations in the Long-Range Plan presented in the Report and Findings of the Special Commission on School Library Services in Massachusetts.
 Visit this LINK to more information on the study and the Commission.
 We hope that MSLA and other stakeholders can work with DESE and the library community to improve equity.
 We feel that important steps toward improving equity of access to school libraries are:

 MSLA has endorsed the Legislative Agenda for fiscal year 2020 of the MBLC (Massachusetts Board of Library Commissioners following are excerpts from our letter.

 If you have questions about legislative breakfasts or are considering hosting one at your library, please contact Greg Pronevitz, MSLA Communications Specialist (firstname.lastname@example.org).

 Legislative breakfasts take place in school libraries throughout the state.
 School librarians were invited to attend any of these breakfasts, as well as those being held in public libraries.